top of page

 • Dried soybeans

-• Resealable fermentation bag
+• Resealable bag

-What you'll need
+What you need

-• A pot for boiling soybeans
+• A large saucepan for boiling soybeans

 • A large mixing bowl